shinley/gatsby-cn/zh-CN/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 }
 ```

 Nothing super complex yet!
 We're using the `createPages` API (which Gatsby will call at build time with injected parameters).
-We're also grabbing the *path* to our blogPostTemplate we created earlier.
+We're also grabbing the _path_ to our blogPostTemplate we created earlier.
 Finally, we're using the `createPage` action creator/function made available in boundActionCreators.
 Gatsby uses Redux internally to manage its state, and `boundActionCreators` are simply the exposed action creators of Gatsby, of which `createPage` is one of the action creators!
-For the full list of exposed action creators, check out [Gatsby's documentation](/docs/bound-action-creators/).
+For the full list of exposed action creators, check out [Gatsby's documentation][gatsby-bound-action-creators].
 We can now construct the GraphQL query, which will fetch all of our Markdown posts.

 ### Querying for posts